Odushhh/command-line-music-player/README.md

 ## Description

-As we speak, my PC has such terrible RAM that I literally can't stream any music on YouTube.
-So I've found an alternative - a Spotify/YouTube-esque music player that you can operate right from your CLI (Powershell, Bash, Zsh, CMD, etc)
+Have you ever had such terrible RAM that you literally cannot stream any music on YouTube?
+Here's an alternative if you're streaming from a potato - a Spotify/YouTube-esque music player that you can operate right from your CLI (Powershell, Bash, Zsh, CMD, etc)

-This is a simple (could be unnecessary) command-line application built using Python, where you can store a bunch of URLs from a YouTube playlist in a .txt file and control the playback without using the GUI.
+This is a simple (could be unnecessary) command-line application built using Python, where you can store a bunch of songs and their URLs from a YouTube playlist into a .txt file, and control the playback using CLI commands.

 'Hacker-oriented' project right here.
 It gives you the following ;
 > Zero tolerance for search buttons, and

 > Enormous hate for modern GUIs

-Perfect for hackers if you think about it.

 P.S.: You'll need internet connection because the music is streamed from YouTube using `yt-dlp` and `python-vlc`

-This Music Player is a simple command-line application that allows users to play, pause, skip, and manage a playlist of songs from YouTube.
-It utilizes the `python-vlc` library for audio playback and `yt-dlp` for downloading audio streams from YouTube.
-The player supports basic functionalities such as playing a specific song, pausing, resuming, skipping to the next song, going back to the previous song, and listing all songs in the playlist.
+With this overkill tool you can play, pause, skip, and manage songs.
+The libraries `python-vlc` and `yt-dlp` are used for audio playback & for downloading YouTube audio streams, respectively.
+You can play a specific song based on its index (think of the songs arranged in an array), without having to use YouTube's GUI and even skip ads!

-## Features
+## Features/Functionalities

-- Command-line interface for easy interaction
+- Command-line interface
 - Play songs from a playlist of YouTube URLs.
 - Pause and resume playback.
 - Skip to the next song